KM-AI-Repo/PatternViewer/PROJECT_CONTEXT.md

 ## Functional goal
 The application is a desktop viewer for Binance USDT-margined perpetual futures.

-The current direction is not to show the full market by default.
-The application is moving toward filtered symbol display based on candle analysis, while still allowing chart viewing and real-time updates for selected instruments.
+The project is moving toward filtered symbol display based on candle analysis and future pattern detection.
+The long-term goal is to show the user only symbols that currently match selected market patterns, while still allowing chart viewing for the selected instrument.

 Current implemented behavior:
 - load active USDT perpetual futures from Binance
-- preload market candle data for the current interval
+- preload market candle data for the selected interval
 - keep a local in-memory candle cache by symbol
-- always show forced symbols even if no filter matches
+- always include forced symbols in the display list
 - allow single-symbol selection
-- allow interval selection
+- allow interval selection while the program is stopped
 - persist the last selected interval in user settings
 - load the selected chart through REST
 - update the selected chart through WebSocket
 - resync the selected chart if candle continuity is broken
+- require explicit Start before any market loading begins
+- allow explicit Stop to terminate active runtime connections
+- rate-limit repeated Start actions with a fixed cooldown

+## Runtime model
+The application now has explicit idle and running states.

+### Idle state
+When the form opens:
+- no market data is loaded automatically
+- no chart data is loaded automatically
+- no WebSocket connection is opened automatically
+- interval selection is allowed
+- Start is available
+- Stop is disabled

+### Running state
+After Start:
+- market data is loaded
+- display symbols are rebuilt from market cache
+- selected symbol chart data is loaded through REST
+- selected symbol WebSocket is connected
+- interval selection is disabled
+- Start is disabled
+- Stop is enabled

+### Busy state
+During market loading, chart loading, or selected-symbol resync:
+- both Start and Stop are disabled
+- interval selection is disabled
+- the user cannot interrupt loading

+### Stop behavior
+When Stop is pressed:
+- active real-time selected-symbol WebSocket connection is disconnected
+- the form returns to idle state
+- market loading does not continue automatically
+- interval selection becomes available again

 ## Current architecture
 The current architecture is intentional and should be treated as the baseline.